Bitburg: Economy

-The most widely known Bitburg enterprise, and landmark of the city, is the Bitburger brewery.
-Its Pilsener-style lager beer ranks No. 3 among Germany's best selling beers, with sales of 3.86 million hectolitres (in 2008).
+The most widely known Bitburg enterprise, and landmark of the city, is the Bitburger Brewery.
+Its Pilsner-style lager beer ranks No. 3 among Germany's best selling beers, with sales of 3.86 million litres (in 2008).

 In 1995, the former NATO base was designated the Bitburg Airfield Trade Area, providing commercial development district where 180 enterprises have established themselves.